adc77/adc77/README.md

 * 🌍  I'm based in India, New Delhi
 * ✉️  You can contact me at [amandogra2016@gmail.com](mailto:amandogra2016@gmail.com)
-* 🧠  I'm learning Kotlin
+* 🧠  I'm learning Android Development
-* ⚡  Love ⚽

 ### Skills